myriadrf/LimeSDR_GW/docs/index.rst

 **Adding a New Board** :doc:`docs/add_new_board` Consult this if you're extending the project to support custom SDR platforms or new hardware variants.
 It walks through the process step-by-step, from repository setup to verification.

+**Best Practices** :doc:docs/best_practices
+    Refer here for guidelines on naming conventions, portability, and CPU options in LiteX.
+Helpful for maintaining consistency and optimizing designs.

 If anything remains unclear after exploring these sections, feel free to submit an issue on GitHub—contributions and feedback are always welcome!